Mele0/awesome_phenotype_prediction/README.md

 ---
 # Concepts
+  - ## Online Sparse Feature Selection
+    - Definition: Online sparse feature selection is a machine learning technique that allows you to select the most important features in your data as you receive new data over time.
+    - Simpler terms: In simpler terms, let's say you have a dataset with a lot of features (or variables) that you think might be important for making predictions about some outcome.
+With online sparse feature selection, you can feed in your data one example at a time and the algorithm will automatically decide which features are most useful for making accurate predictions.

   - ## The Markov blanket
     - Definition: The Markov blanket of a node in a Bayesian network is a set of nodes that contains all the information you need to know in order to predict the value of that node, and nothing more.
 Think of a node as a person, and the other nodes in the network as their friends.
 The Markov blanket of a person is the set of their friends who know everything about them that is relevant to predicting their behavior or decision-making, but nothing more.
 By knowing only the information about the person contained in their Markov blanket, you can predict their behavior with a high degree of accuracy.

     - Usage: In ML, it's used for feature selection and causal inference, as it helps identify which variables are most relevant for predicting the value of a particular variable, and which variables are causally related to each other.

 ---